salesforce/lwc-rfcs/text/0000-dual-light-shadow.md

 </template>
 ```

+If a template is declared to be `lwc:render-mode="dual"`, then the corresponding component must also have
+`static renderMode = 'dual'`, and vice versa.

+If not, an error will be thrown at runtime.
+(This is the same as what currently happens if `"shadow"` and `"light"`
+are mixed between the two.)

+### Non-LWC components

 `lwc:render-mode` can only be applied to LWC components.
 If it's applied to any other element, including an
 `lwc:external` component, then a compile-time error is thrown: